 The extracted formulas may not be exact.
 No resulting configuration is a sign that the formulas are overconstrained.
 A resulting configuration that does not include the desired compilation unit mean the formulas may be underconstrained.

+This requires cloning the kmax repository, since there are helper scripts to generate the formulas for Linux.
 These commands and scripts are intended to be run from the root of your Linux source tree.